Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Numerical results

-In the following numerical experiments, we take the initial value \(X_0 = I\), the final time \(T = 0.1\), and the reference solution calculated with dop 54.
-We show the results for \(N = 400\).
+In the following numerical experiments, we take the initial value \(X_0 = I\), the final time \(T = 0.1\), and the reference solution calculated with the Dormand-Prince 5(4) method (denoted as dop54) \cite{dormand1980family}.
+We show the results for \(\hat{N} = 400\) grid points of the spatial discretization.

-9 Tables \ref{tab9} and \ref{tab10} illustrate the numerical performance of solving Differential Riccati Equations (DREs) using the Lie splitting and Strang splitting methods in conjunction with the DRSVD and DGN algorithms.
-The experimental results indicate that for the Lie splitting method (as shown in Table \ref{tab9}), the error performance of both DRSVD and DGN is comparable.
-As the rank $r$ and the number of time step $M$ increase, the relative error gradually decreases, with the Lie splitting method typically demonstrating first-order convergence.
-In Table \ref{tab10}, we present the corresponding results for the Strang splitting method, which exhibits the anticipated second-order convergence for sufficiently high ranks.
+Tables \ref{tab7} and \ref{tab8} illustrate the numerical performance of solving Eq.~\eqref{eq4.2} using DRSVD-LT, DGN-LT, DRSVD-ST and DGN-ST methods.
+The experimental results indicate that for the Lie-Trotter splitting method (as shown in Table \ref{tab7}), the error performance of both DRSVD and DGN is comparable.
+As the rank-$r$ and the number of time steps $\hat{M}$ increase, the relative error gradually decreases, with the Lie-Trotter splitting method typically demonstrating the first-order convergence.
+In Table \ref{tab8}, we present the corresponding results for the Strang splitting method, which exhibits the anticipated second-order convergence for sufficiently high ranks.

-Fig.\ref{fig3} illustrates the temporal evolution of errors for the Lie splitting and Strang splitting methods under the conditions of a fixed rank $r = 8$ and the number of time steps $M = 512$.
+Fig.~\ref{fig5} illustrates the temporal evolution of errors for Lie-Trotter splitting and Strang splitting methods under the conditions of a fixed rank $r = 8$ and the number of time steps $\hat{M} = 512$.
 Specifically, the left subplot displays the results obtained using DRSVD to handle the nonlinear term, while the right subplot presents the results using DGN to address the nonlinear term.
-As anticipated, regardless of which nonlinear treatment method (DRSVD or DGN) is employed, the error curve of the Strang-splitting method consistently remains below that of the Lie-splitting method, confirming its inherent advantage in achieving second-order accuracy.
+As anticipated, regardless of which nonlinear treatment (DRSVD or DGN) is employed, the error curve of the Strang splitting method consistently remains below that of the Lie-Trotter splitting method, confirming its inherent advantage in achieving the second-order accuracy.